 What I learned: Accept that you would not always fit into society, business, or family; and it does not mean that there is anything wrong with either.
 The truth is easier and highly valued in any perception, belief, or cultural system.

 2. I was sorry for feeling guilty.

 What I learned: Guilt is a bad advisor, but a good teacher.
-You might indeed be guilty of all kind of things, but do not allow guilt guide your decisions in life.
+You might indeed be guilty of all kinds of things, but do not allow guilt to guide your decisions in life.
 Instead, use your guilt to detect what really matters to you and to determine your personal values.